 The Archbishop served as Secretary of the Apostolic Nunciature in Abidjan, Ivory Coast (1983-1987) and of the Apostolic Nunciature in Asuncion, Paraguay (1987-1990).
 From 1990 to 2001 Archbishop Broglio served as Chief of Cabinet to Angelo Cardinal Sodano, Secretary of State to Saint Pope John Paul II and desk officer for Central America.

 In February 2001 the Archbishop was named Apostolic Nuncio to the Dominican Republic and Apostolic Delegate to Puerto Rico.
 The Archbishop was ordained as an Archbishop by His Holiness St. John Paul II on 19 March 2001.

 On 19 November 2007 Archbishop Broglio was named the fourth Archbishop of the Military Services USA, and installed 25 January 2008, the Feast of the Conversion of Saint Paul.

-As a member of the United States Conference of Catholic Bishops the Archbishop served as Chairman of the Canonical Affairs and Church Governance Committee and of the Task Force for the 2013 Special Assembly; and also was a member of the Administrative Committee.
-Currently he is a member of the Committee on Canon Law and Church Governance, and is also Chairman-elect of the Committee on International Justice and Peace.
+As a member of the United States Conference of Catholic Bishops, the Archbishop is currently the Chairman of the Committee on International Justice and Peace and a member of the Committee for Religious Freedom.
+In the past he has served as Chairman of the Canonical Affairs and Church Governance Committee and of the Task Force for the 2013 Special Assembly and was a member of the Committee on Canon Law and Church Governance, and the Subcommittees for the Defense of Marriage and Health Care.